[Case study]

 The concrete pavement must be maintained carefully and must sometimes be changed during the life of the pool, however, it should not be replaced by wood, paving stones (unless you put it over the concrete) or drill holes in it to install plantings.
 The concrete pavement in the majority of pools is functional, not only aesthetic, and it helps maintain the pool; it should not be overlooked.

-The monohull fiberglass or concrete pool is designed in one piece and cannot be repaired in a modular way, as one could do for a pool with wall panels and a canvas.
+The vinyl liner pool or concrete pool is designed in one piece and cannot be repaired in a modular way, as one could do for a pool with wall panels and a canvas.
 Its greatest quality is its durability, but its biggest flaw is its sensitivity to groundwater movements.

-At Détecto, our expertise in pool inspection has been built over the last 30 years.
-With more than 15,000 pools inspected, our team has a keen eye and an accurate analysis of the real condition of your pool.
+At Détecto, our expertise in pool inspection has been built over the past 30 years.
+With more than 15,000 pools inspected, our team brings a sharp eye and an accurate assessment of your pool’s true condition.

-Our neutrality also makes all the difference.
-We do not sell pools or equipment, which allows us to offer you an objective assessment and tailored recommendations — without conflicts of interest.
+Our neutrality is what truly sets us apart.
+We do not sell pools or equipment, which allows us to provide objective evaluations and tailored recommendations — with no conflict of interest.

 Whatever your situation, do not hesitate to contact us.
-We will be happy to help you better understand your pool and make the right decisions.
+We will be happy to help you better understand your pool and make informed decisions.